-Welcome to the live video course with wine expert, Madeline Puckette, exploring fundamental topics in wine through our sense of taste.
+Welcome to the live video course experiment with wine expert, Madeline Puckette, exploring fundamental topics in wine through our sense of taste.
 Grab a glass, pull up a chair, and join us live.
-See the full schedule here.

 Ruby Port vs Tawny Port